calbergs/spotify-api/README.md

   - Connection Type: HTTP
   - Host: https://hooks.slack.com/services/
   - Password: /T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX
+- Apply the code into the DAG script to enable alerts

 ### Set up Metabase

 - Download the Metabase [**JAR file**](https://www.metabase.com/start/oss/) (or your method of choice)
 - Create a new directory and move the Metabase JAR file into it
 - Ensure the [**latest Java version**](https://www.oracle.com/java/technologies/downloads/#jdk19-mac) is downloaded
-- Change into your new Metabase directory and run the JAR
+- cd into the new Metabase directory and run the JAR
   ```
   java -jar metabase.jar
   ```